 When Hernán Cortés brought horses from Europe to Mexico during the colonial era, horseback riders replaced runners as a means to carry the messages and goods between the main towns and cities across the country.

 In 1813, Mexico established its first formal postal service, which delivered regular messages between Mexico City and the provinces each month.
-In 1824, Mexico’s Treasury Department took over the postal system and this led to the issuance of Mexico’s first postage stamp, which featured on it the ‘father’ of Mexico’s revolution, Miguel Hidalgo y Costilla.
+In 1824, Mexico’s Treasury Department took over the postal system and this led to the issuance of Mexico’s first postage stamp, that featured the ‘father’ of Mexico’s revolution, Miguel Hidalgo y Costilla.

-Today, the use of railways has all but vanished; road and air transport systems are used as the means to deliver post and parcels over long distances.
-However, the ‘last mile’ of delivery continues to be undertaken by an army of dedicated postmen (and increasingly, postwomen—although in Mexico, this remains a male-dominated job) on foot, cycle, and motorcycle.
+Today, the use of railways has all but vanished and road and air transport systems are used as the means to deliver post and parcels over long distances.
+However, the ‘last mile’ of delivery continues to be undertaken by an army of dedicated post men —and increasingly, women, although in Mexico this remains a male-dominated job— on foot, cycle and most often, motorcycle.